The Best MIDI Controller Keyboards 2025 – Under $200 to Over $1000

 • Pads a bit small

-It was down to choosing the Arturia Minilab MKII and the Akai Professional MPK Mini MKIII.
-I chose the Arturia because I didn't like the "joystick" modulation wheels and pitch control on the MPK Mini MKIII.
-While the Minilab MKII doesn't have a traditional modwheel, the touch strips made better sense to me.
+It was down to choosing the Arturia Minilab MKII and the Akai Professional MPK Mini MK3.
+I chose the Arturia because I didn’t like the “joystick” modulation wheels and pitch control on the MPK Mini MKIII.
+While the Minilab MKII doesn’t have a traditional modwheel, the touch strips made better sense to me.

-The unit was plug and play and my DAW (Presonus Studio One) instantly recognized it as a new device.
+The unit was plug-and-play, and my DAW (Presonus Studio One) instantly recognized it as a new device.
 Arturia provides a software suite that automatically maps to the encoders and pads.
 Manual mapping for other software synths and samplers is also easy to do.
 Each Pad feels nice for the price and size.

-I already have a software synth by Arturia called "Pigments" and the MIDI Controller works excellently with it.
+I already have a software synth by Arturia called “Pigments,” and the MIDI Controller works excellently with it.
 Other software like Native Instruments Kontakt also integrates well with it.

 Buildwise, the MiniLab MkII feels solid.
-Even though it's made of plastic, I didn't feel any excess plastic residue and everything feels solid with no internal rattle when I shake it.
-The keys are finished nicely and the resistance is just right for synth action.
-There were some keys that were fractions of an inch higher or lower than the others but it's not really a major issue.
+Even though it’s made of plastic, I didn’t feel any excess plastic residue and everything feels solid with no internal rattle when I shake it.
+The keys are finished nicely, and the resistance is just right for synth action.
+There were some keys that were fractions of an inch higher or lower than the others, but it’s not really a major issue.

-The knobs felt a bit flimsy to the touch but the potentiometer rotation is smooth and consistent across all knobs.
-The pads felt a bit small but I rarely use them.
-Still, if you like making beats on pads, the layout and size might not be the best especially for harder hitters.
+The knobs felt a bit flimsy to the touch, but the potentiometer rotation is smooth and consistent across all knobs.
+The pads felt a bit small, but I rarely use them.
+Still, if you like making beats on pads, the layout and size might not be the best, especially for harder hitters.

-What I don't like about the Minilab MkII is the fact that I had to settle with touch strips instead of pitch and mod wheels.
-I would have preferred even a smaller integration of the two wheels as long as it's mechanical.
-The strips work fine but I do feel it lacking in precision especially when my left hand's fingers are calloused from guitar playing.
+What I don’t like about the Minilab MkII is the fact that I had to settle with touch strips instead of pitch and mod wheels.
+I would have preferred even a smaller integration of the two wheels as long as it’s mechanical.
+The strips work fine, but I do feel it lacking in precision, especially when my left hand’s fingers are calloused from guitar playing.

 Even years after its release, the MiniLab MkII is still popular and can be seen gracing the desks of prolific and talented musicians all over the world.